 We are devoting our development resources on expanding the Z mount system and maximizing its benefits.
 This is not to say that system compatibility is not important—of course, I know that there is demand from the market, I would appreciate it if you could understand our reasoning."

 This is just complete codswallop.
-Let’s examine this a little closely.
+Let’s examine this a little closer.
 There is simply no reason that the adapter would require to be "considerably" larger.
 Sony's adapter already weighs less than Nikon's does - The LE-LA5 weighs 88g vs the FTZ-II at 135g, so Sony figured out how to make an adapter with a focus motor that is lighter and is smaller than an FTZ-II without a focus motor.
 The Sony is also a polished and refined design: it's nicely round with no protrusion for the aperture motor like the FTZ has, and it's lighter.
 Nikon have absolutely been outclassed here in this respect with these FTZ's, there are no two ways about it...

 Regarding their statement that it is not their priority; that is their prerogative.
 Despite this, the demand for one still exists, and by not meeting it, just makes them look bad.